danrot/master-thesis/01_introduction.md

 party and symfony bundles.

 ### PHPCR
-PHPCR is an interface definition for accessing a content repository.
+PHPCR is a set of interfaces for accessing a content repository.
 It is an adapted version of the Java Content Repository.

 The API is built with content management in mind.
 PHPCR stores weak structured